inofix/liferay-modules/README.md

 Display Page Hook is a first approach to solve the issue described under https://issues.liferay.com/browse/LPS-30115.

 It allows you to define a default display page for a structure by adding a field named layoutUuid to the structure and set it's default value to the uuid of the respective layout.

+### Inofix Theme

+A full responsive theme which makes intensive use of Bootstrap and Alloy UI.

 ### Taglib Util